alexisophiek/Final_Project/README.md

 # Final_Project
 Data Analytics Boot Camp Final Project, Winter 2020

 ##### Start an Environment for this project called finalproject.
-Be sure to work in this as we go, so we can keep track of our requirements.
+Be sure to work in this as we go, so we can keep track of our requirements. * should we have a text environment when we start working with nltk or our chosen sentiment library?

 ## Step One: